SotaSF/portfolio-project/README.md

 # My Portfolio

 ## 🚀 Description
-This is a simple and responsive portfolio showcasing my skills and projects.
+This is a very simple and responsive portfolio showcasing my skills and projects.

 ## 🛠️ Features
 - HTML, CSS, JavaScript